Averroes Ai Automated Visual inspection software

 Jul 23, 2025

-Thermal drones have changed how inspections get done.
-Faster flights, fewer boots on roofs, data you can work with.
+Drone thermography has changed how inspections get done – faster flights, fewer boots on roofs, data you can work with.

 But getting it right takes more than slapping a heat sensor on a drone and hoping for the best.